skip to content

 Back when your metabolism seemed on fire, no matter what you ate or did, you still sported a six-pack.
 Fast forward and it’s harder to muster the energy to get to the gym, let alone manage your growing waistline.

-While lots of things can make it harder to lose weight or maintain it with age, there’s one factor that’s often overlooked: low testosterone.
+While lots of factors can make it harder to lose weight or maintain it with age, there’s one that’s often overlooked: low testosterone.

-Indeed, a study published in the International Journal of Environmental Research and Public Health found that middle-aged men see weight gain as an unavoidable consequence of life (namely, due to family and work commitments), and those interviewed felt helpless and despondent (1).
+A study published in the International Journal of Environmental Research and Public Health found that middle-aged men see weight gain as an unavoidable consequence of life (namely, due to family and work commitments), and those interviewed felt helpless and despondent (5).

 “If your estrogen is too high, it acts on the pituitary gland—the one that controls your sex hormones and thyroid—and tells it to stop producing testosterone,” Foxx says.
 “This hormonal imbalance makes it even harder to lose weight.
 It’s a chicken and egg situation—are you overweight because you have low T, or do you have low T because you’re overweight?”